ctorresmx/scriba/README.md

 ## What is Scriba?

-Scriba transforms simple Markdown files into a clean, fast blog with a terminal-inspired aesthetic.
+Scriba transforms simple Markdown files into a minimal, fast blog with a clean aesthetic.
 Write your posts in your favorite editor, commit them to Git, and deploy with Docker.
 No databases, no admin panels, no complexity.

 ## Key Features

 - **Markdown-first**: Write posts in plain Markdown with frontmatter metadata
 - **Git-based workflow**: Version control your content alongside your code
 - **Docker deployment**: Deploy anywhere containers run
-- **CLI aesthetic**: Clean, distraction-free reading experience
 - **Fast & lightweight**: Server-side rendering with minimal JavaScript
 - **SEO-friendly**: Semantic URLs and proper metadata handling